All Episodes

 Get this.

-From the Boston Globe, Bush t shirts are out selling Obama t-shirts in Martha's Vineyard.
+From the Boston Globe, Bush t-shirts are outselling Obama t-shirts in Martha's Vineyard.

-Uh story sorrowfully done by Milton Valencia of the Boston Globe.
+A story sorrowfully done by Milton Valencia of the Boston Globe.

-One barometer of the plunge and excitement.
+One barometer of the plunge in excitement.

-Obama's arrival has been the sale of Obama themed t shirts, which designers had been banking on after the craze of last year.
+Obama's arrival has been the sale of Obama-themed t-shirts, which designers had been banking on after the craze of last year.

 Clothing labeled with the president's name sold by the thousands, helping to salvage a tough economic year for the island residents.